z3z1ma/dbt-feature-flags/README.md

 | launchdarkly | ✅         |
 | unleashed    | ⛔️         |

-The below options are applicable to all clients unless specifically noted otherwise.

 **Required env vars:**

 `FF_PROVIDER` - Must be one of above supported providers exactly as shown.
 Defaults to harness if unset out of convenience.
 So to override that default: FF_PROVIDER=launchdarkly